jsolly/text-notifications-app/db/etl/README.md

 ## Files

-- `world.sql`: The original database containing cities, states, and countries from around the world
+- `world.sql`: The original database containing cities, states, and countries from around the world (psql dump)
 - `US.sql`: A filtered database containing only US cities, formatted for PostgreSQL
 - `create_us_sql.py`: Python script to download world.sql and extract US cities
+- `add_timezone_to_cities.py`: Python script to add timezone information to the cities table.
+It goes through each city and uses the `timezonefinder` library to find the timezone.

 ## Usage